MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sql-server.md

 9. In **Choose consistency check options**, select how you want to automate consistency checks.
 You can enable a check to run only when replica data becomes inconsistent or according to a schedule.
 If you don't want to configure automatic consistency checking, you can run a manual check at any time by selecting and holding the protection group in the **Protection** area of the DPM console and selecting **Perform Consistency Check**.

-10. If you've selected to back up to the cloud with Azure Backup, on the **Specify online protection data** page, ensure that the workloads you want to back up to Azure are selected.
+10. If you've selected to back up to the cloud with Azure Backup, on the **Specify online protection data** page, ensure to select the workloads that you want to back up to Azure.

 11. In **Specify online backup schedule**, specify how often incremental backups to Azure should occur.
 You can schedule backups to run every day/week/month/year and the time/date at which they should run.
 Backups can occur up to twice a day.
 Each time a backup runs, a data recovery point is created in Azure from the copy of the backed-up data stored on the DPM disk.